d3fc/d3fc/packages/d3fc-axis/README.md

 # d3fc-axis

-A drop-in replacement for d3 axis, with support for the d3fc decorate pattern.
+A drop-in replacement for d3 axis, with support for the d3fc decorate pattern, and improved layout options for ordinal scales.

 [Main d3fc package](https://github.com/d3fc/d3fc)